 I worked in a stock brokerage firm when Japan was devastated by the earthquake and subsequent tsunami in 2011.
-My entire office gasped collectively, as their client portfolios dipped to all time lows.
-And then began the dozens of contingency meetings discussing how this was going to affect the market in the long run.
+Everyone in my office gasped collectively as their client portfolios dipped to all time lows, and then began the dozens of contingency meetings discussing how it would affect the market in the long run.

 I was sick to my stomach; when had it become my job to have such a monetary reaction to human suffering?

 As you can see, I’ve shifted gears quite dramatically.
 In this job I’ve been able to meet people who are passionate in their work for the greater good, and I want to share the story of someone in particular.

 Andrew Ryan founded the company Benefit in 2013 after recognizing a problem among his friends and peers.
 Many of them had a desire to live healthier and physically active lives, but lacked the incentive to follow through on serious lifestyle changes.

 “Your daily activity is such an internal motivation,” Andrew said.
 “You want to look better.
 You want to feel more confident about yourself.
 I thought, how interesting would it be if you could add external motivation so it’s good for others as well?”